kaaaxcreators/Discord-MusicBot/README.md

-# discordjs
+# Discord-MusicBot

+## 🤖 Typescript Discord Music Bot

-See Original Source, there is a new Version with more features and a Web Interface3
+See Original Source, there is a new Version with more features and a Web Interface

-I will split from the Original because I don't want Lavalink, Webinterface and other stuff
+I will split from the Original because I don't want Lavalink, Webinterface and the other stuff

-This will cause less updates because I am alone, feel free to open Pull Requests, Issues and Feature Requests
+This will cause less updates because I am alone but feel free to open Pull Requests, Issues and Feature Requests

 ## 💻 First Start